croach/blog_generator/posts/2013/03/24/why-is-node-so-weird.md

-title: Why is Node So Weird?
+title: Why is Programming in Node So Different?
 date: 2013-03-24
 published: true
 ---